project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/How_to_upload_existing_content_using_sunbird.md

 * H5P

-> Note: More file formats will be supported in future versions of Sunbird.
-Currently you can upload files with a maximum file size of 50MB per file.
+> Note: Currently, you can upload files with a maximum file size of 50MB per file.
+More file formats will be supported in future versions of Sunbird.

 Sunbird validates every content artifact that is uploaded using metadata.
 Hence, it is mandatory to tag each file with the following metadata before it is uploaded: